Open Search

 At Alliant International University, we offer several doctorate in education degree programs.

-Our EdD in Educational Leadership and Management helps prepare educators who want to pursue educational administration and executive leadership roles, while our Doctorate in TESOL will instruct students how to design, implement and manage second language programs.
+Our EdD in Educational Leadership and Management helps prepare educators who want to pursue educational administration and executive leadership roles.
 The EdD in Educational Leadership and Management degree is offered as a hybrid program, allowing busy professionals to advance their knowledge and develop a network of professional colleagues.
 To learn more about our doctorate degrees in education, contact us.

 Sources